SSA Print LogoSeismological Society of America

 ARTICLE IX Indemnification and Insurance

 9.01 Indemnification.
-To the fullest extent permitted by the law, the Society shall defend, indemnify, and hold harmless any agent against any claim arising out of any alleged or actual action or inaction in the performance of duties performed in good faith on the Association's behalf.
-"Agent" for this purpose shall include Directors, officers, and employees.
+To the fullest extent permitted by the law, the Society shall defend, indemnify, and hold harmless any Agent against any claim arising out of any alleged or actual action or inaction in the performance of duties performed in good faith on the Association’s behalf.
+“Agent” for this purpose shall include any person who is or was a Director, officer, employee or other agent of this corporation, or is or was serving at the request of this corporation as a director, officer, employee, or agent of another foreign or domestic corporation, partnership, joint venture, trust, or other enterprise, or was a director, officer, employee, or agent of a foreign or domestic corporation which was a predecessor corporation of this corporation or of another enterprise at the request of such predecessor corporation.

 9.02 Insurance.
-The Society may purchase and maintain insurance to the full extent permitted by the law to protect any agent against any liability asserted against the agent arising out of the agent's performance of duties.
+The Society may purchase and maintain insurance to the fullest extent permitted by the law to protect any agent against any liability asserted against the agent arising out of the agent’s performance of duties to the Society.

 ARTICLE X Amendment of Bylaws